15 Steps to Start the Divorce Process if You Need a Life-Saving Divorce

 11. Don’t delete demeaning texts, emails, notes, or voicemails.
 Save those as evidence.
 You may need it as proof of stalking, legal harassment, assault, defamation, blackmail, threats, lying, name-calling, put-downs, etc. This article shows you what to do. https://lifesavingdivorce.com/document

-12. Set up a brand new Google account at a friend’s house or library or coffee shop, or any place that is not connected to the wifi in your own home.
+12. Set up a brand new Google account at a friend’s house or library or coffee shop, or any place that is not connected to the WIFI in your own home.
 Set up at least one new email just to use for communications with your attorney.
-If your spouse is hostile and tech-savvy, you may have to get another phone (a "burner" phone) using a separate account or a prepaid calling card (not on your joint wireless or mobile phone account) so that you cannot have your location or calls tracked.
-As long as your phone is on the same account as your spouse's, they can find out who is calling you and whom you are calling.
+If your spouse is hostile and tech-savvy, you may have to get another phone (a “burner” phone) using a separate account or a prepaid calling card (not on your joint wireless or mobile phone account) so that you cannot have your location or calls tracked.
+As long as your phone is on the same account as your spouse’s, they can find out who is calling you and whom you are calling.
 And of course, you can see their call logs too. if your ex is cyberstalking you, you may need to have your smartphone and computer/tablet wiped clean to remove any spyware.
 Learn more here: https://lifesavingdivorce.com/escape

 13. If you take the initiative to file for divorce, serve your spouse immediately.
 Divorce filings are public, and many law firms camp out at courthouses to find out about new divorce filings.
 Then they contact your spouse and offer representation quickly, often in less than a week.
 This is legal for them to do, but it may upend your plans of secrecy, protecting yourself, and being in a safe location when your spouse finds out.

-14. If you are 62 years old or older, and were married for 10 years, divorced, and are not married now, you may be eligible for your ex's social security or disability benefits (even if your ex-spouse has remarried).
-Doing this does not reduce your ex-spouse's social security income.
+14. If you are 62 years old or older, and were married for 10 years, divorced, and are not married now, you may be eligible for your ex’s social security or disability benefits (even if your ex-spouse has remarried).
+This does not reduce your ex-spouse’s social security income.
 See https://www.benefits.gov/benefit/4388.
 If your spouse is enrolled in a retirement plan, you may want to hire a QDRO attorney who will calculate the division of the plan and put it in writing in your final court judgment (the divorce decree).
 Watch these two videos: https://youtu.be/QVWZfuXXX6g and https://youtu.be/gLMU9qSYc4I

 15. If you have minor children together, insist on using a co-parenting app to authenticate your communication.
 With a co-parenting app, such as the top-of-the-line Civil Communicator, or the familiar standards OurFamilyWizard, AppClose, or Talking Parents, you can download all interactions, showing when emails were sent and opened, and what date a response was sent and received.
 It is very difficult to falsify an email or voicemail in these co-parenting applications.
 “Authentication” is very important for the Court.
 In today’s world with tech-savvy ex-spouses and artificial intelligence, it is easy for them to lie about what you have said, done, and written.
 They can alter photos and even use AI to duplicate your voice and make it sound as though you are saying something hostile toward them, the Court, or your own children.